- Home

 Under the Irish Human Rights and Equality Act 2014 and Public Sector Equality and Human Rights Duty, all public higher education institutions must undertake equality assessment and monitoring.
 This is in addition to having policies and plans to promote equality, prevent discrimination and protect the human rights of staff, students and the wider public that are served by the work of the higher education institution.

-Additionally, collecting diversity data will enable the University to identify and address the equality, diversity, and inclusion needs of its staff and colleagues in a meaningful and effective manner.
+Additionally, collecting values and culture data will enable the University to identify and address the equality, diversity, and inclusion needs of its staff and students in a meaningful and effective manner.
+The University is committed to conducting a comprehensive staff and student EDI consultation every two years to build on the evidence base and inform policy and positive interventions (4.2.ii of the UCC Strategic Plan 2023-2028; EDI Framework Action Plan, 2.11).

 What data is being collected?